kreatoo/razer-battery-menu-bar-macos/README.md

 If you get warnings because of signature or similar, right-click on it and choose "open"; or in Settings > Privacy & Security scroll down and click "open anyway".

 ## License

-This app heavily uses the [https://github.com/1kc/librazermacos](librazermacos c library).
+This app heavily uses the [librazermacos c library](https://github.com/1kc/librazermacos).
 Some private methods' have been exposed publicy.
 No other changes made.